Contributing to Cancer Research

 Why is it important for me to take part?

 You can make a significant contribution to cancer research.
-Your donation of bodily fluid or tissue during surgery, biopsy or another medical procedure helps meet a great need for cancer researchers here and globally.
+Your donation helps meet a great need for cancer researchers at The University of Kansas Cancer Center and globally.
 It helps accelerate research that can lead to new treatments and eventually cures for cancer and other diseases.
-It is our goal to supply researchers with enough human biospecimens necessary for all current and future research studies aimed at curing cancer.
-What we learn from the biospecimens donated by healthy and unhealthy donors leads to new medical discoveries.
+It is our goal to supply researchers with enough human samples necessary for all current and future research studies aimed at curing cancer.

 Who will use this information?